PersiaML/tutorials/src/inference/index.md

 ## 5. Model incremental update

 It is crucial to keep the model for inference up to date.
-For huge sparse models, PersiaML provides incremental updates, so that online prediction services only receives model differences during training to update the online model for inference.
+For huge sparse models, PERSIA provides incremental updates, so that online prediction services only receives model differences during training to update the online model for inference.
 This dramatically reduces the model latency between training and inference.

 During training, an incremental update file will be dumped periodically.
-During inference, PersiaML services keep scanning a directory to find if there is a new incremental update file to load.
+During inference, PERSIA services keep scanning a directory to find if there is a new incremental update file to load.

 Relavant configurations in [`global_config.yaml`](https://github.com/PersiaML/tutorials/blob/docs/monitoring/src/configuring/index.md#global-config) are `enable_incremental_update`, `incremental_buffer_size` and `incremental_dir`.